Student experiencing the Colosseum in Rome

 More than just a Minor: Pursue the Major in Italian Studies

-Numerous students have completed the Major in Italian Studies in recent years, and you can, too.
+In recent years some students have chosen to complete a Special Major in Italian Studies, and you can too.
 Such a course of study is especially feasible for those wishing to spend a semester or more in Italy, be it on the Rome Campus or elsewhere.
 We are here to help you self-declare the major, broaden your horizons and realize your dreams.

 Programs Related to Italian Studies